Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 #### User Testing Stories:

 - I have created a main home page and have information stored structurally in order.
-There is information about the website in a nutshell on the home page that describes the prupose of my website.
+There is information about the website in a nutshell on the home page that describes the purpose of my website.
 This covers the below user story:

     _“As a first time visitor, I want to ascertain the purpose of website.”_

 - I have created a website that has a lessons tab for subjects, quiz tab for quiz or resources and memory game tab for playing game.
+There are quick click buttons or tabs or links to guide them and move between pages.
+For the sake of children, I have not kept a mobile menu and still kept the names for each page with links.
 This covers the below user stories:

     _“As a first time visitor, I want to create a user friendly site for kids to use without support from adults.”_
     _“I want to be able to easily navigate through the website.”_

 - The website will have relevant information for a year 2 child (at the moment) with the current subjects in use.
 This will also guide them in attempting the quiz or resources that is based on these lessons.
+Currently we only have 3 subjects in the lesson page.
+In the quiz page, we have only a science quiz and resources for the other 2 subjects.
 This covers the below user stories:

     _“As a first time visitor, I want to easily access relevant information.”_